isomerpages/imda-pixel/index.md

       image: /images/Test/focusareas.png
   - infopic:
       title: "Incubator "
-      subtitle: get started
+      subtitle: get support
-      description: Gain access to a unique mix of facilities, equipment and connection to our network of tech innovators, content creators and creatives
+      description: If you have ideas and want to turn it into a reality, PIXEL is the place for you.
+Gain access to top-notch facilities and connect with  like-minded people.
       button: Apply Now
       alt: Image alt text
       url: /incubator